Glassy-winged sharpshooter

 Legal requirements

-In Queensland, glassy-winged sharpshooter is prohibited matter under the Biosecurity Act 2014.
-Suspect glassy-winged sharpshooter must be reported to Biosecurity Queensland on 13 25 23 without delay.
+In Queensland, glassy-winged sharpshooter (Homalodisca vitripennis) is prohibited matter affecting plants under the Biosecurity Act 2014.
+Suspect glassy-winged sharpshooter must be reported immediately using 1 of these methods:

-By law, everyone has a general biosecurity obligation (GBO) to take all reasonable and practical steps to minimise the risk of spreading this insect pest.
+By law, everyone has a general biosecurity obligation to take all reasonable and practical steps that are under their control to minimise the risk of introducing and spreading this insect pest.

 Further information